AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ---
-description: Dynamic Chat Overview - Marketo Docs - Product Documentation
+description: "[!DNL Dynamic Chat] Overview - Marketo Docs - Product Documentation"
-title: Dynamic Chat Overview
+title: "[!DNL Dynamic Chat] Overview"
 exl-id: 73ab651e-bb11-459d-aa6a-39d9e208d512
 ---
-# Dynamic Chat Overview {#dynamic-chat-overview}
+# [!DNL Dynamic Chat] Overview {#dynamic-chat-overview}

-Dynamic Chat allows you to leverage an easy-to-use interface to target both people and accounts visiting your website.
+[!DNL Dynamic Chat] allows you to leverage an easy-to-use interface to target both people and accounts visiting your website.
 Collect relevant content such as name, contact information, and free text.
-Site visitors can also book meetings with your Sales Team.
-Dynamic Chat activity and engagement data can be used to add members to Marketo programs and trigger cross-channel activities.
+Site visitors can also book meetings with your Sales Team. [!DNL Dynamic Chat] activity and engagement data can be used to add members to Marketo programs and trigger cross-channel activities.

    >[!NOTE]
    >
-   >Dynamic Chat is in the process of being rolled out gradually and is currently in limited availability.
+   >[!DNL Dynamic Chat] is in the process of being rolled out gradually and is currently in limited availability.
 This page will be updated with general availability (GA) details as they become available.

    >[!TIP]
    >
-   >Visit [this page](https://experienceleague.adobe.com/docs/marketo-learn/tutorials/dynamic-chat/dynamic-chat-overview.html) to view tutorial videos of Dynamic Chat.
+   >Visit [this page](https://experienceleague.adobe.com/docs/marketo-learn/tutorials/dynamic-chat/dynamic-chat-overview.html) to view tutorial videos of [!DNL Dynamic Chat].

 ## Integrations {#integrations}

-A key component of Dynamic Chat is its ability to natively interface with your Marketo subscription.
+A key component of [!DNL Dynamic Chat] is its ability to natively interface with your Marketo subscription.
 In order to leverage the full capability of this integration, you'll first need to initiate the data sync.
 Depending on the size of your Marketo database, it may take up to 24 hours for data for the initial, [one-time sync](/help/marketo/product-docs/demand-generation/dynamic-chat/integrations/connect-dynamic-chat-to-marketo.md) to complete.

 The following is synced: